 Strut Mounts are typically constructed of metal.
-Because of this construction, the mounts can become corroded, especially when exposed to an excessive amount of wear.
+Because of this, the mounts can become corroded, especially when exposed to an excessive amount of wear.

 However, inside the mount, you will find rubber that serves to insulate.
-If this rubber becomes disintegrated or cracked, you will also need to replace the mount.
+If this rubber deteriorates or cracks, you will also need to replace the mount.
 A physical inspection will reveal if either of these problems is causing the failure.